Ellun/punnett-square/README.md

  * view the environment details
  * track my high-score
  * compare my score to other players
+ * see the top 10 high-scores of all time

 ***

 ## Database ERD